I have been a Canva subscriber since 2015 and there haven’t been many days where I haven’t logged into Canva during that time.

 3. Sell Print On Demand Products:

-You can also use Etsy to create Print on Demand products.
+You can also use Canva to create Print on Demand products.
 This is where you upload a design on to a platform that provides print on demand services…. and they pretty much do the rest.

 They print your design on their products and then they do the printing and packing & shipping.
 In some cases, (like Amazon) they also deal with customer service.